STMicroelectronics/ism330dhcx-rs/examples/fsm_freefall_detection_stm32f401re_embassy/README.md

 ---

-*This documentation explains the embedded Rust program for free fall detection using the ISM330DHCX sensor's embedded Finite State Machine on the STM32F401RE Nucleo-64 board, leveraging the Embassy asynchronous embedded framework and runtime configuration from a UCF file.*
+*This documentation explains the embedded Rust program for free fall detection using the ISM330DHCX sensor's embedded Finite State Machine on the STM32F401RE Nucleo-64 board, leveraging the Embassy asynchronous embedded framework and runtime configuration from a JSON file.*